Sob sister

 Sob sister was an American term in the early 20th century for reporters (usually women) who specialized in newspaper articles (often called "sob stories") with emphasis on the human interest angle using language of sentimentality.
-The derogatory label was coined in 1907 during coverage of a murder trial.
+The label was coined in 1907 during coverage of a scandalous murder trial that became known at the time as the "Trial of the Century".

 Origin

 The term "sob sister" dates to 1907, when Irvin S. Cobb derided the women reporters who were covering the trial of Harry K. Thaw for murder.
 Sob brother was less commonly used for male reporters who wrote similar articles.
 By 1910, sob sister was in common use to describe any woman reporter and was sometimes used to describe women novelists such as Fanny Hurst.
 Years later, a review of Truman Capote's In Cold Blood described the book as "sob sister gothic".